codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/When-to-use-what---666a.md

 {Check It!|assessment}(test-3810073812)

-Now that you have succeeded in the challenge.

-Try hitting the refresh button in the bottom left preview and see the magic happen !
+When you have successfully completed the challenge, hit the refresh button in the bottom left preview if you haven't already to see the magic happen !

 |||guidance